Brian King, Director

-The Mayor's Office of Economic and Community Development strives to be a leader and an active partner in the development of a viable, urban community, the City of Charleston, by providing safe, decent housing, suitable living environments and expanding economic opportunities targeted to low-to-moderate income persons.
+The Mayor's Office of Economic and Community fosters public, private, and intergovernmental collaborations to improve and develop a viable, urban community.
+Utilizing these assets MOECD’s mission is to provide safe, decent housing, suitable living environments and expanding economic opportunities targeted to low-to-moderate income persons.

 For additional information, questions or comments, please contact the MOECD via email to firstname.lastname@example.org.

 The primary objective of the CDBG Program is the development of viable communities, including decent housing, suitable living environments and expanding economic opportunities, principally for low and moderate income residents.

 “CDBG” is an acronym for the U. S. Department of Housing and Urban Development’s (HUD) Community Development Block Grant program.
 The CDBG program is authorized under Title I of the Housing and Community Development Act of 1974, as amended.
 Its primary objective is the development of viable urban communities.
 Viable communities are achieved by providing:

 While all of these activities are eligible based on the HUD CDBG regulations, only the activities ranked “high” or “medium” in the city’s Consolidated Plan will be funded through the city’s CDBG program.
 However, the city may write letters of support on behalf of agencies seeking funding from other sources for activities determined to have a “low” ranking.

 In addition to being eligible, proposed activities must meet at least one national CDBG program objective: